-Kenneth R. Larywon is a senior partner and trial attorney, focusing his practice on the defense of professional liability cases and healthcare law matters.
+Senior Trial Partner Kenneth R. Larywon focuses his practice on the defense of professional liability cases and healthcare law matters.

 For over 30 years, Mr. Larywon has defended physicians and hospitals in claims arising out of the delivery of medical care.
 He has also represented healthcare professionals in disciplinary proceedings before the Office of Professional Medical Conduct and the Department of Education.